by Nick Gromicko, CMI®

 2. The reverse is true, too.
 If you do a bunch of inspections between Christmas and New Year’s Day, you might just want to hold the checks and deposit them on January 2, 2021.

 3. Also, if you collect credit card payments at the end of December for inspections you have performed, you may want to wait until New Year’s Day to process the batch, as they aren’t considered income until the year the payments are actually deposited into your checking account.

-New Year’s Eve falls on a Tuesday, a day the U.S. Postal Service is in operation.
-Therefore, any check for business expenses written on New Year’s Eve is deductible in 2019, even though it might not come out of your bank account until 2020.
+4. The reverse is not true about checks you write.
+A check written for a business expense and put in the mail in December 2020 can be deducted in 2020, even though the check doesn’t clear until 2021.
+New Year’s Eve falls on a Friday, a day the U.S. Postal Service is in operation.
+Therefore, any check for business expenses written on New Year’s Eve is deductible in 2020, even though it might not come out of your bank account until 2021.

 5. Putting a business expense on your credit card in the month of December 2020 is deductible in the 2020 tax year, even though you don’t pay on your credit card until 2021.
 So use your InterNACHI discount to do some shopping at Inspector Outlet.